Santa Cruz Learning Center

 completely unavailable to you then we can schedule the practice

 tests as needed during the week.
-This class is in preparation of the October SAT test.
+This class is in preparation for the following SAT and ACT tests.

-If you are taking this class for the October test, please register for the test now on College Board.
+If you are taking this class for the February ACT or March SAT test, please register for the test now on College Board.

 We also have private tutoring available for the SAT general and subject exams and the ACT.